Gamify-IT/docs/dev-manuals/test-plans/minigames/finite-quiz/u-finite-quiz-1-playthrough.md

 ## Precondition

-A configuration has been chosen that both the frontend and the backend know about.
-The backend has stored test data about this configuration.
+A configuration has been chosen that exists in the backend.
+At least two questions exist in the given configuration.

 ## Postcondition